HoloLens Research Mode

 All APIs that work for HoloLens development are also available in Research Mode.
 In particular, the application knows precisely where HoloLens is in 6DoF space at each sensor frame capture time.

-Please use the issue tracker in the HoloLensForCV repository to post feedback and track known issues.
+For HoloLens (1st gen), please use the issue tracker in the HoloLensForCV repository to post feedback and track known issues.